 2020-2021 Chairs: Tracy Qin and Ujvala Pereira

-Destination Imagination is a team-based, problem-solving competition that encourages students to be creative, to think outside of the box, and to collaborate in a variety of unique challenges.
+Destination Imagination is a team-based program that encourages students to be creative, to think outside of the box, and to collaborate in a variety of unique challenges.

 IMPORTANT: All students will need a personal device that supports Zoom to participate in remote team meetings.
 BSD-issued laptops block all video-conferencing platforms and unapproved web content, including all formats of Zoom.
 If you have any questions or need any support, please contact email@example.com.